SamStudio8/hansel/README.rst

 hansel
 ======

-A graph-inspired data structure for determining likely chains of sequences from breadcrumbs of evidence
+A (work-in-progress) graph-inspired data structure for determining likely chains of sequences from breadcrumbs of evidence